spiral-nights/ai-group-chat/memory-bank/progress.md

 ## Current Status

 The foundational authentication, basic chat room management systems, the Account Grouping/Invite System, and the chat room access control requiring explicit participant addition are set up and verified.
 Real-time text chat functionality has been implemented and refactored to use a `Participant` schema for handling registered users.
 Guest participant functionality has been successfully removed.
 The `owner_id` column in the `accounts` table is nullable.
+The "Add user to chat room" functionality now uses a form submission.
+Displaying the list of participants and real-time updates for the participant list have been implemented.
 The project is now focusing on implementing the core family-oriented features.

 ## Known Issues